Pine Marten Class

 Maths

-Your child in Year 4 will be taking the statutory multiplication tables check (MTC) for the first time, in June this year.
+Your child in Year 4 will be taking the statutory multiplication tables check (MTC), in June this year.
 It is an online test, completed in school, for all pupils in Year 4.
 Pupils are asked to answer 25 questions on times tables from two to 12.
 They are given six seconds per question, with three seconds rest between each question.
 To help prepare your child for this check, we recommend using Times Table Rock Stars (login on inside front cover of Reading Record) – Y4 introduces 6, 7, 9, 11 & 12, as well as building on 2, 3, 4 5, 8and 10 multiplication tables (from Y3 & Y2).

 Moreover, written methods for addition, subtraction and multiplication are taught as in the pictures below.